awsdocs/aws-iot-docs/developerguide/custom-authorizer.md

 **Note**
 You are charged based on the number of requests for your Lambda functions and the duration, the time it takes for your code to execute\.
 For more information about AWS Lambda, see [AWS Lambda Pricing](https://aws.amazon.com/lambda/pricing/) and [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

-This function takes a token presented by a client or device, authenticates the device, and returns the following information:
+This function takes a token presented by a device, authenticates the device, and returns the following information:

 isAuthenticated
 A Boolean value that indicates whether the token was authenticated\.
 If this is `false`, the rest of the response fields should be ignored\.